rafavzqz/geopdes/geopdes_base/doc/README.txt

 Below is a list of the main changes introduced with each new release

+Version geopdes_maxwell-1.0.1

+* mp_interface_hcurl_3d.m, fixed a bug in setting the orientation of the functions associated to the edges.

+*op_curlu_curlv.cc, fixed a bug where the coefficient was not actually used.

 Version geopdes_base-1.0.2 (18/11/2010)

 * msh_push_forward_2d.m, msh_push_forward_3d.m.
 Fixed a bug in the